Sylvia Lake Association

 The person most responsible for organizing property owners to form our current association by calling the first meeting, was Carleton L. ("Slip") Toomey.
 The first association meeting was held on March 27, 1968, at the municipal building in Gouverneur.
 Fifty property owners attended this meeting, where they elected officers and came to tentative agreement on issues they wanted to work on: road improvement, pollution, and water control.

 Dues provide funds for lake management projects, support for community social activities, as well as this website, an online store, newsletter mailings, contests, and awards.
 Association dues pay for managing invasive species like Eurasian Water Milfoil and Forest/Tent caterpillars.
-Pay your dues, support your community.
+Pay your Association dues and support your community.

-As the milfoil problem continues to threaten areas of the lake, the Milfoil Task Force (MTF) was organized and is exploring ways to combat this invasive weed, since our efforts over the years have not stopped the spread.
+The Milfoil Task Force (MTF) was organized and is exploring ways to combat this invasive weed.

-Milfoil Task Force Volunteers: Bill deLorraine, Ralph Undercoffler, Emily Sprague, Mike Tersmette, Gale Ferguson, Sandy Kraker, Jane Dodds
+Milfoil Task Force Volunteers: Bill deLorraine, Ralph Undercoffler, Emily Sprague, Sandy Kraker, Jane Dodds